iscbel/cse15l-lab-reports/LabReport1.md

 After following the instructions and have downloaded visual studio code, if correctly installed, when opening up Visual Studio, it should look like this:

 ![Visual Studio Code](VSCODE.png)

+The color may be different depending on how the user has customized Visual Studio code in their working space.
+For now, we have installed Visual Studio code.

+## Remotely Connecting to ieng6